 The lectures and seminars are provided by the Department of Economics and the Saïd Business School.

 Graduates in Economics and Management are among the most sought after in the University.
-Employers of Economics and Management graduates include leading international organisations in traditional activities, as well as new start-up companies in a variety of high-tech fields.
-Recent graduates have secured positions in banking and finance, consultancy, research and teaching and a wide range of other sectors.
+Their current employers include leading international organisations in traditional activities, as well as new start-up companies in a variety of high-tech fields.
+Recent graduates have secured positions in banking and finance, consultancy, research and teaching as well as a wide range of other sectors.

 Dean is an analyst for Greenhill & Co, a leading independent mergers and acquisitions advisory firm.
 He says: ‘Oxford provided an unparalleled opportunity to enhance my self-confidence, develop thorough analytical skills and hone my ability to communicate in a clear and articulate manner – prerequisites for a career in investment banking.’